knative/docs/docs/bookstore/page-0.5/environment-setup.md

     Visit [http://localhost:8080](http://localhost:8080){:target="_blank"} in your browser.
 The Node.js service should be up and running.

-    And in your front end page, you should see the status turns green and say “Connected to node server”.
+    And in your front end page, you should see the status turns green and say "Connected to node server".

     ![Image](images/image18.png)